Weather: Predicting the unpredictable

-U.S. Air Force Senior Airman Kyle Hartley, 407th Expeditionary Operations Support Squadron weather operations forecaster, looks over a weather system at Ali Al Salem Air Base, Kuwait, April 13, 2021.
-The weather flight mitigates environmental threats through integration of every phase of operations planning and execution, maximizing windows of opportunity, and minimizing risk to personnel and resources.
+U.S. Air Force Senior Airman Matthew Morris, 407th Expeditionary Operations Support Squadron weather operations forecaster, points at a satellite image at Ali Al Salem Air Base, Kuwait, April 13, 2021.
+The mission of the weather flight is to converge and exploit weather intelligence with joint and coalition partners to anticipate mission impacts and drive behavior at U.S. Central Command’s theater gateway.
 (U.S. Air Force photo by Senior Airman Taryn Butler)

 |Date Taken: